Gofiwa06/Bosa-Care/README.md

 Use of springboot framwork with spring security, robust encryption, API'S and seamless intergration of external credential vaults, either  Azure key vault, secrets springboot starter or spring cloud vault project.
 In terns of Ai we plan on using Kore.ai or AWS Bedrock/ microsoft Azure open ai until we develop our own model for the platform

+# 3 ways Bosa-Care can make money
+1. Healthcare facilities pay a monthly SaaS fee 2.Every healthcare payment processed through Bosa-Care generates a small platform/service fee.
+3. Partnerships with pharmacies
+In summery, Our primary model is B2B2C.
+Patients get access to the core platform, while healthcare facilities pay a SaaS fee for management tools.
+We also generate a small transaction fee from healthcare payments processed through Airscoll, with additional revenue from pharmacy integrations.

 # 🛠️ Tech Stack
 BOSA CARE is being developed with modern, secure technologies to ensure reliability and scalability.